Hey guys, enjoy Hillsong’s ‘What a Saviour’ from the album ‘Open Heaven, River Wild’, one of my favourite albums.

 This song talks about the depths God went to that we may taste his awesome greatness and presence in our human flesh, that we may fellowship with Him and receive His thoughts.
 We don’t have to wait to get to heaven before we can feel the awesome presence of God.
 The sacrifice was immense, and it makes no sense that only a handful of us get to fellowship with Him.
 When we think of the awesome sacrifice of Jesus on the cross, it should move us to compassion to pray for others to apprehend and enjoy this same grace.

 I believe this song gives one a perspective of compassion.
-When you think of the extent God went to save your soul, I believe one is moved by compassion to pray for the souls of others to be saved.
+When you think of the extent God went to save your soul, I believe one is moved with compassion to pray for the souls of others to be saved.
 So, this song is a fantastic soul winning tool.

 There is also the perspective of being the righteousness of Christ that we all grasp when we give our hearts to Christ.
 Regardless of who we were before that affirmation of Christ, we are His righteousness, and nothing can change that.